laks1806/Techin-lab5/README.md

 # Techin-lab5

-A simple web app to generate cover letter from the uploaded resume and entered job description using OpenAI API and Streamlit.
+A simple web app to generate cover letter from the uploaded resume and entered job description using Gemini API and Streamlit.

 ## How to Run
 Open the terminal and run the following commands: